nekromant322/platform/README.md

 Hello!
-It's first version of README for student's platform.
+It's second version of README for student's platform.